go-bun/bunrouter-docs/docs/guide/getting-started.md

 )
 ```

-You define routes by specifying a request method and a [routing rule](#routing-rules), for
+You define routes by specifying a HTTP method and a [routing rule](#routing-rules), for
 [example](https://github.com/uptrace/bunrouter/tree/master/example/basic):

 ```go